YaoGroup/DIFFICE_jax/paper.md

 viscosity, well-documented examples for selected ice shelves are provided in their corresponding subfolders to help users employ or further generalize the methods.

+To make the approach of inferring ice-shelf viscosity via PINNs more convincing, understandable, and accessible to users, we provide a tutorial example that infers ice viscosity from synthetic data of ice velocity and thickness.
+Both datasets are created by solving the isotropic SSA equations and the mass conservation equation with a given viscosity profile numerically via COMSOL Multiphysics.
+The COMSOL file is provided in the `Tutorial` subfolder.
+Users can freely generate new synthetic data by changing the given viscosity profile and test whether the PINN algorithm can accurately infer the correct viscosity profile from the synthetic data.

+We note that the tutorial example includes only the first four features of pinnIceShelf.
+For the last two advanced features—(5) the extended-PINNs approach and (6) the inversion of anisotropic viscosity—well-documented examples for selected ice shelves are provided in their corresponding subfolders to help users employ or further generalize the methods.

 <!Question: existing library for convention method, (2) name of the libary.
 (3) what is the figure to add in the paper.!>